ProcapYT/soltransfers/README.md

 > [!IMPORTANT]
 > Solana doesn't have a mint address so on the TOKEN_MINT in the json file just put "SOLANA" and it will make the transfer with solana just like it would with any other token

-### USE
+### MAKE TRANSFERS
-Once you have configured the app with your own needs you have to run `npm start` or `node scripts/main.js` to transfer the USDC to the public addresses
+Once you have initialized the app and set everything up, to execute the transfers you just needs you have to run:

-> [!TIP]
-> If you need to paste anything like the private key or the seed phrase just press right click or right click and then paste
+    `npm start`